Sandhya-1728/Car-Predictor-with-ML/README.md

-# Systrom Tron Internship Week-2 Task
+# System Tron Internship Week-2 Task
 # Car Price Prediction with Machine Learning

 Predict car prices using machine learning techniques.
 This project involves data cleaning, visualization, and the development of a Linear Regression model.